Communication Disorders, M.S. - Speech Language Pathology

 Once the Graduate Application is submitted, applicants are given access to the Graduate Admissions portal.
 Applicants MUST check the Graduate Admissions portal to make sure all materials are processed by the Office of Graduate Admissions.
 Any materials not listed as "received" on the Graduate Admissions portal have not been processed.
 It takes up to 2 business days to process materials once they are received, so please submit ALL materials well in advance of the deadline.
 It is the responsibility of the applicant to make sure ALL required documents are received by the February 1 deadline.
 Applications not completed by the deadline are not reviewed by the Admissions Committee.

-For specific application requirements, please visit the Communication Disorders website https://www.southernct.edu/academics/schools/health/academic-programs/communicationdisorders/grad-program/admission.html and look under “Application Procedures”.
+For specific application requirements, please visit the Communication Disorders website and look under “Admissions”.

-PLEASE FOLLOW THE DIRECTIONS FOR DOCUMENT SUBMISSION OUTLINED ON THE OFFICE OF GRADUATE ADMISSION'S WEBSITE.
+PLEASE FOLLOW THE DIRECTIONS FOR DOCUMENT SUBMISSION OUTLINED ON THE SCHOOL OF GRADUATE AND PROFESSIONAL STUDIES' WEBSITE.
 IT IS THE RESPONSIBILITY OF EACH APPLICANT TO REVIEW THE GRADUATE ADMISSIONS PORTAL TO VERIFY THAT ALL REQUIRED MATERIALS ARE RECEIVED BY FEBRUARY 1.

 Program Sequence- 69-72 credits

-The program can be completed in six semesters, full-time (Fall, Spring, Summer, Fall, Spring, Summer).
-Individual programs for all students are designed to meet the requirements for certification in speech-language pathology by the American Speech-Language-Hearing Association (ASHA), Connecticut licensure and special service for Connecticut public schools.
+Individuals who enter the graduate program with all prerequisite coursework can complete the program in six semesters, full-time (Fall, Spring, Summer, Fall, Spring, Summer).
+Individual programs for all students are designed to meet the requirements for certification in speech-language pathology by the American Speech-Language-Hearing Association (ASHA), Connecticut licensure, and special endorsement in speech-language pathology for Connecticut public schools.
+Students who are missing prerequisite coursework will require up to three additional semesters to complete the program.
+The Graduate Program Coordinator will review students’ prior coursework to determine which prerequisite courses are needed to fulfill all requirements.

 Students must maintain an overall and departmental GPA of 3.0 to remain in the program.
 A “C+” or higher must be achieved in all academic courses, and a “B-” or higher is required in all clinical practica.